 It's simple and you can do it at home.
 Use a soft toothbrush with some dish soap on it and gently brush around the stone.
 Focus the brushing under the stone, where most of the dirt most likely is.
 Rinse with warm water and gently dry as much as you can with a towel and then let it air-dry for a while.
 Some people can get eczema from not washing their jewelry, so be sure to keep your jewelry clean.
 What kind of gemstone do you have in your jewelry?
 Different gemstones have different durabilities.
 Be sure to pick a gemstone that suits your lifestyle.

-Earrings.
-Big and heavy earrings should not be used for too long at a time.
-You can use small ones all the time, even when you are sleeping if it feels comfortable.
-But remember to take them off and wash them with dish soap now and then.
+It's advisable not to wear big and heavy earrings for extended periods.
+You can wear small ones all the time, even while sleeping if they are comfortable.
+However, remember to remove them occasionally and clean them with dish soap.

 The same guidelines apply as for earrings.
 Just remember to remove them during any activities where they could potentially get caught or tangled.
 We do not recommend sleeping with bracelets or necklaces as they can cause excessive wear and tear for some individuals.